 Check out these At home laser hair removal before and after

-Instead of using a concentrated beam of light, IPL devices use an array of light and is A LOT MORE AFFORDABLE than a salon and you can do it from the privacy of your own home.
+Instead of using a concentrated beam of light, IPL devices use an array of light and are A LOT MORE AFFORDABLE than a salon, and you can do it from the privacy of your own home.

-How can I remove unwanted hair permanently at home while transitioning from male to female?
+How can you remove unwanted hair permanently at home while transitioning from male to female?

 Here's what Nikki Has to say about our IPL:

 "Nikki - 21 JAN 2021 (35 upvotes)

 I was nervous buying this because it seemed a little too good to be true, considering how low the price is for what you are getting and how good the reviews are.
 I finally caved and bought this product on October 30th, and it was delivered on November 4th.